INTERNATIONAL FAMILY NETWORK

 We are looking forward to meeting you and your family when you arrive in Glasgow!

-We offer activities and support for dependants (spouses and children) of students via the International Family Network.
+We offer activities and support for dependants (spouses/partners and children) of international students via the International Family Network.

 Family Orientation & other events

-As well as organising the International Student Orientation programmes, we also run orientation programmes especially for you and your family, usually taking place in October and January each year.
+As well as organising the International Student Orientation programmes, we also run Orientation programmes especially for you and your family, usually taking place in October and January each year.

 International Family Orientation

 The next International Family Orientation programme will take place in October 2021 for international students and their families.
 To sign up, please email firstname.lastname@example.org